Relatively hyperbolic groups with planar boundaries: Planar topology

-Building on the preceding theorem, a convergence group action on $\bar\Delta$ can sometimes be lifted to a convergence group action on $D^2$.
-This conclusion can be useful since any convergence group action on $D^2$ is Fuchsian by Theorem~\ref{thm:MartinTukia}.
+Building on the preceding theorem, any convergence group action on $\bar\Delta$ lifts to a convergence group action on $D^2$.
+This conclusion can be useful since convergence groups on $D^2$ are always Fuchsian by Theorem~\ref{thm:MartinTukia}.